Hardy Boyz: The Broken Hardyz (2016–2017)

 On October 2 at TNA Bound for Glory they defeated Decay to become two time TNA World Tag Team Champions.
 On the October 6 episode of Impact Wrestling, they retained their titles against Decay in a Wolf Creek match.
 On the October 13 episode of Impact Wrestling, they were attacked by The Tribunal.
 The Hardys would then face The Tribunal one week later, on October 20's broadcast where they were able to successfully defend their titles.
 However, after the match as they returned to the dressing rooms, the arena went dark, signalling the arrival of a new faction, dubbed the DCC.
 The DCC would use the darkness to attack and layout The Tribunal as The Hardys looked on from the ramp, thus potentially building an upcoming rivalry in weeks to comes.
 On February 27, 2017, The Hardys announced their departure from TNA after negotiations of a new contract fell through.
-Jeff and Matt left the company without dropping the TNA World Tag Team Championships.
+Though they offered to return to drop the belts at the next tapings, TNA’s parent company Anthem declined.

 Expedition of Gold (2014–2017)

-Beginning in April 2014, the brothers reunited on the independent circuit.
+The Hardy brothers reunited for the first time in three years at OMEGA Chaos in Cameron on April 26, 2014, defeating the Briscoe Brothers in a highly-rated first time ever match between the teams.
+They also had a critically acclaimed trilogy with The Young Bucks in 2014; the Hardys won the first two matchups at Northeast Wrestling (NEW), while The Young Bucks won the third match at House of Hardcore VII.
+They continued to team sporadically on the independent circuit.

-In 2017, the Hardys embarked on a tour of various independent promotions—while still reigning as TNA World Tag Team Champions—which was promoted on Impact Wrestling as the "Expedition of Gold," where they sought to win other tag team titles in order to declare themselves as the "greatest tag team in all of space and time".
-During this tour, Matt and Jeff won the tag team titles in promotions such as Mexico's The Crash promotion, the West Virginia based All Star Wrestling, Maryland's MCW Pro Wrestling, their own OMEGA Championship Wrestling and Wrestling Superstar company based out of Chile.
-Footage from some of these matches was aired on Impact Wrestling.
+In late 2016 and early 2017, while still carrying the TNA World Tag Team Championship, they embarked on their so-called Expedition of Gold—a self-styled tour across independent and international promotions, showcased on Impact Wrestling.
+Matt and Jeff sought to win additional tag belts to establish themselves as "the greatest tag team in all of space and time."
+During this phase they captured tag titles in multiple promotions: Mexico’s The Crash, West Virginia’s All Star Wrestling, Maryland’s MCW Pro Wrestling, their own OMEGA Championship Wrestling, and Chile’s Wrestling Superstar, with some title victories even aired on Impact Wrestling broadcasts.

-Although some debate remains whether it was six or seven championships held at one time, the contracts of Broken Matt (Hardy) and Brother Nero (Jeff Hardy) expired with TNA Wrestling on February 27, 2017 at midnight after negotiations were stalled by the company.
-Having previously filmed television weeks in advance, in storylines Matt and Jeff remained the TNA Tag Team Champions as their contracts expired.
-They offered to drop the titles the following week on the next set of television tapings but TNA's new parent company, Anthem, declined.